[Skip to main text]

 • We collect more than 130,000 tons of paper, glass, steel and aluminum for processing into all sorts of materials.
 The napkins used at your dinner table, the carpeting in your office, the materials used to build your new sun deck and the can holding your favorite cold drink may all have come from recycled materials.
 Making products from recycled materials requires less energy and less natural resources.

-• We do place a limited amount of bulky and non-processible waste in our Hartford landfill.
+• Until the Hartford landfill accepted its final deliveries on Dec.
+31, 2008, CRRA had been placing a limited amount of bulky and non-processible waste there.
+(This material is now being trucked to privately-owned out-of-state landfills.)
 As this material decomposes, it gives off methane gas.
 We capture that gas and burn it to generate electricity.

 Recycling with CRRA saves you and your city or town money.
 Each of our member towns pays us a per-ton fee for accepting its garbage.
 We charge our member towns nothing for recycling.
 So the more you recycle, the less garbage you throw away and the less trash disposal costs your town.